 If someone close to you had been raped or sexually assaulted, you’d want the police to do a thorough job of their investigation.
 That is how the police see you now: you are their prime suspect.
 The only way they can decide how far to take the allegation is to investigate, and that will take time: a long time.

-If you are facing arrest, are about to ‘help the police with their enquiries’, or provide an ‘interview under caution here as some useful suggestions.
+If you are facing arrest, or you are about to ‘help the police with their enquiries’, or provide an ‘interview under caution here as some useful suggestions.
 ‘Please note, that our guidance below does not constitute legal advice.
-It is also only applicable to people being investigated in the UK.
+It is also only applicable to people being investigated in England and Wales.
 Accused.me.uk accepts no liability whatsoever for the any problems that may arise in your case from following the guidance below.
-Along with any information on this site, should you read on and act upon it, you do so at your own risk.
+Along with any information on this site, should you read on and act upon it without taking legal advice first you do so at your own risk.

 Get yourself a solicitor NOW